 Not your cup of tea?
 We’re always interested in connecting with folks who are creative, motivated, and passionate about fisheries, sustainable seafood, and ocean health.
 If you’re interested in volunteering or want to be kept in mind for future job opportunities, please drop us a note explaining your interest in our work!
-Feel free to include a resume, link to a portfolio, a LinkedIn profile, or whatever else you have to share.
+Feel free to include a link to a resume, portfolio, LinkedIn profile, or whatever else you have to share.

 Contribute to improving fisheries

 We’re working to ensure ocean resources are abundant and sustainably harvested, and that fisheries, fishing communities, and fishery-based livelihoods flourish.
 Support our efforts by making donation.
 Have a question about a donation?
 Just email us at firstname.lastname@example.org.
 Ocean Outcomes is a registered a 501(c)(3) nonprofit organization and our Tax ID is 46-4901375.

 As a small group with big goals working with fisheries across vast geographies and oceans, connecting with us online helps get our message to more people, gives a voice to the issues commercial fisheries face, and ultimately contributes to an increased demand for sustainable seafood.

 Be a sustainable seafood advocate